malamatenia/Eutyches/README.md

 More documentation to come alongside scripts and bibliography.

+Manuscript info

+SegmOnto Ontology and choices for Zones and Lines

+Extraction of info

+Exploitation of data

+Bibio

 To do (a lot):
 -finalize transcription norms (desinences, punctus elevatus, space/dot ambiguity -maybe comma?-) -complete excel with hand characterization and granularity